ravicm/hello/cheflab.md

  # cd .chef
  ```
  which displays .config.rb  and the pem file( which is a private key)
- .config.rb consists of the url of chef server
+ .config.rb consists of the url of chef-server
  run the below command to verify the workstation connectivity to the server
  ```rb
 # knife ssl check